phazelift/words.js/README.md

 Updated the included types.js to version 1.5.0.

 Deprecated .flexArgs. .flexArgs is now included (in the included) types.js and has been renamed to .intoArray.
-So, use .intoArray instead of .flexArgs which will be removed at some point in time.
+Use .intoArray instead of .flexArgs which will be removed at some point in time.
 ___
 **0.3.8**